ashwaq1808/FSND/projects/02_trivia_api/starter/README.md

 Pay special attention to what data the frontend is expecting from each API response to help guide how you format your API.

 [View the README.md within ./frontend for more details.](./frontend/README.md)

+API Documentation:

+/categories

+this endpoint return all available categories.

+/questions

+this endpoint return total questions and ten questions per page and pagination

+/questions/<int:id>

+this endpoint to DELETE question using a question ID.

+/search/questions

+this endpoint to get questions based on a search term.

+/categories/<int:category_id>/questions

+this endpoint to get questions based on category.

+/quizzes

+this endpoint to get questions to play the quiz.